 - Part protection (Nylon 11 coating, UHMW)

-- BRAINSTORM ON DESIGN: This information is then reviewed and discussed by our Design Team with members from Engineering, Production, and Sales.
+The information gathered in step one is then reviewed and discussed by our design team with members from engineering, production, and sales.
 This multi-disciplinary team draws on their combined experience to develop a design concept that balances:

-- MANUFACTURABILITY: Can the design be made easily and accurately
+- Manufacturability: Can the wire basket or product design be made easily and accurately?

-- VALUE: Will the cost to make the basket be appropriate to the customer’s need.
+- Value: Will the cost to make the wire basket or part be appropriate to the customer’s need?

-- DESIGN DETAILS: The sketched and ideas from the Design Team then go to the CAD Designers to complete the design.
+The sketches and ideas from the design team then go to the CAD designers to complete the wire basket or product design.

 - Ideally, the customer has supplied digital part models or physical part samples that we can digitize.
 We start by positioning digital parts models within the work envelope constraints, paying close attention to how the parts are oriented to maintain part-to-part clearance.

-- With the digital parts positioned “in space”, the basket is designed outward to support and secure them during the process.
-We were able to experiment with different configurations within SolidWorks to find the design that was the most secure and the easiest to load.
+- With the digital parts positioned “in space,” the basket is designed outward to support and secure the parts during the process.
+We are able to experiment with different configurations within SolidWorks to find the design that is the most secure and the easiest to load.

 - Our design concept is then presented to the customer with engineering drawings or digital animations.
 Because the parts, the basket, and sometimes even the process equipment has been drawn to scale, problems are easy to identify and correct before production begins.

-- DIGITAL DESIGN TO CNC PRODUCTION: The approved basket design is fully captured digitally in SolidWorks.
-With very little effort and no loss of accuracy, we are able export part programs directly to our CNC Rod Bending equipment and our CNC Machine Centers.
+The approved basket design is fully captured digitally in SolidWorks.
+With very little effort and no loss of accuracy, we are able export part programs directly to our CNC rod bending equipment and our CNC machine centers.